 Saddleworth and Whit Friday will always be special to me.
 I first moved to Saddleworth when Sarah my daughter was two, and whilst walking today we collectively worked out we have walked on Whit Friday every year since.

-Now there is not many people who can say they have flashed the entire village were they live, but unfortunately I can.
+Now there are not many people who can say they have flashed the entire village where they live, but unfortunately, I can.
 I still go red when certain women in the village give you a certain look that makes you feel very inadequate.

-I must confess Whit Friday has become a bit of an emotional roller coaster for me, it’s not the fact that the brood assemble at Eccles towers and hoover up most of the natural resources that our planet has to offer or the fact that the weather could be dreadful, (I experienced four seasons in one hour one year on the march down to Uppermill).
-Its the fact that I have got to an age were I remember what I have lost.
+I must confess Whit Friday has become a bit of an emotional roller coaster for me, it’s not the fact that our brood assembles at Eccles towers and hoover up most of the natural resources that our planet has to offer or the fact that the weather could be dreadful, (I experienced four seasons in one hour one year on the march down to Uppermill).
+Its the fact that I have got to an age where I remember what I have lost.